osv/nolifebar/README.md

 # Debugging

-## Debug the pipe data that is sent to the backend (dzen2) application
+## Debug the Pipe Data Sent to the Backend (dzen2) Application

-Print colored text lines that are sent to the backend:
+Print colored text lines sent to the backend:

     DEBUG=true ./bin/nolifebar-start  ./lib/nolifebar/cfg-top-bar.rc

-## Debug backend (dzen2) application FPS
+## Debug Backend (dzen2) Application FPS

 You can check how many text lines per second are sent via the pipe to the backend application:

     DEBUG_FPS=true ./bin/nolifebar-start  ./lib/nolifebar/cfg-top-bar.rc

-## Check for no forks
+## Check for No Forks

-I'm trying to avoid forking in X seconds to fetch data.
-I'm attempting to listen for events or use an interval flag if the program supports it (e.g., `ping -i X`).
+I am trying to avoid forking for X seconds to fetch data.
+I attempt to listen for events or use an interval flag if the program supports it (e.g., `ping -i X`).
 You can use `strace` to ensure no new forks occur after initialization:

     strace -f -e trace=fork -c ./bin/nolifebar-start  ./lib/nolifebar/cfg-top-bar.rc